Generic name: cyanocobalamin (nasal) [ sye-AN-oh-koe-BAL-a-min ]

 -Chronic treatment should be done with an oral preparation in patients with normal intestinal absorption.

 Usual Adult Dose for Schilling Test:

 What other drugs will affect cyanocobalamin nasal?

-Other drugs may interact with cyanocobalamin nasal, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect cyanocobalamin nasal, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about cyanocobalamin

 - Pricing & coupons

 - Cyanocobalamin (Nasal) (Advanced Reading)

 Vitamin B12, Nascobal, Neuroforte-R, CaloMist, ... +5 more